 But there were some conditions: God allowed men to eat ONLY the “clean” animals

 In Leviticus, we can find instructions that God gave to His people.
 God spoke to Moses and told him which meats can be eaten and the ones that can’t be eaten; in other words which meat is clean and which meat is unclean.

 “This is the law of the beasts, and of the fowl, and of every living creature that moveth in the waters, and of every creature that creepeth upon the earth: To make a difference between the unclean and the clean, and between the beast that may be eaten and the beast that may not be eaten.” – Leviticus 11:46-47

 “Thou shalt not eat any abominable thing” – Deuteronomy 14:3

-The law of clean and unclean animals are not only for the Jewish nation
+Many people have been misled into believing that the law of clean and unclean animals is only for the Jewish nation.

 Before this event, Noah already knew what animals were clean or unclean.